schmittnieto/schmittnieto.github.io/_posts/2024-09-15-azure-stack-hci-evolution-use-cases-comparison.md

   overlay_filter: 0.5
   caption: "Photo credit: [**ChatGPT**](https://chatgpt.com)"
 ---

-# Introduction
+# Scope

-Azure Stack HCI (Hyper-Converged Infrastructure) has emerged as a pivotal solution for businesses aiming to modernize their on-premises infrastructure while leveraging the benefits of cloud computing.
-In this blog post, we'll delve into the history and evolution of Azure Stack HCI, explore its use cases, and compare it with other leading solutions such as VMware vSAN, OpenStack, OpenShift, and Hyper-V. We'll also examine the differences between the 21H2, 22H2, and 23H2 versions of Azure Stack HCI.
+This article is intended for IT professionals, system administrators, and decision-makers looking to explore the potential of Azure Stack HCI for modernizing their on-premises infrastructure.
+Whether you're considering hybrid cloud solutions or comparing various hyper-converged infrastructure options, this post will provide valuable insights into the evolution, use cases, and comparisons of Azure Stack HCI against other major solutions such as VMware vSAN, OpenStack, OpenShift, and Hyper-V. The post will also cover important version differences between 21H2, 22H2, and 23H2 to help guide infrastructure planning and deployment strategies.

 # History of Azure Stack HCI